ammilam/sync-files-to-gcs-bucket/README.md

 # Sync Local Directory To Google Cloud Storage Bucket

-This solution is intended to be used to sync files created or updated inside of a local directory to a GCS Bucket.
+This solution is intended to be used to sync files created or updated inside of a local or nfs filesystem to a GCS Bucket.

 ## Prerequisites